CV

 Research

 I pursue this question through two connected lines of inquiry.
-The first traces the political origins of institutional change in Korean development: my dissertation, Dismantling Distinction, reconstructs how fractures within elite coalitions produced South Korea's remarkably open secondary education system between 1945 and 1974.
+The first traces the political origins of educational access reform in postwar Korea: my dissertation **examines the formation and collapse of status-defending coalitions between elite schools and elite parents, and the unexpected sequence of events that collapse set off, ultimately resulting in South Korea's remarkably open secondary education system.

-The second examines how group boundaries shape the prospects for cross-group solidarity in contemporary contexts, including the diverging attitudes of Asian American ethnic groups toward race-conscious admissions (Sociology of Race and Ethnicity) and competing nationalist discourses on anti-Asian racism during the COVID-19 pandemic (Sociological PerspectivesSociological Inquiry).
+The second stream of research focuses on Asian Americans, who often occupy a marginal middle position in the US racial order, and on Korea, which occupies an analogous position in global power dynamics.
+My research examines how group boundaries shape the prospects for cross-group solidarity in contemporary contexts, including the diverging attitudes of Asian American ethnic groups toward race-conscious admissions (Sociology of Race and Ethnicity) and how competing discourses on nationalism and national belonging in Korea responded, respectively, to the COVID-19 pandemic (Sociological Perspectives) and to the rise of anti-Asian racism in the US (Sociological Inquiry).

 Translation